node-usb/node-usb/Readme.md

 	make

 in current directory and wait.
 "Unit tests" are automatically executed by default target.
+Failed unit tests do *not* mean that node-usb is not working.
+It depends on your USB environment that all tests pass.
+If they fail, just ignore them.

 You can although execute the tests by typing: